PatchaIT/TheRenewTTS/ReadMe.txt

 ## In Shorts

 - Script: The ReNew TTS script
-- Version: 1.0.2
+- Version: 1.0.3
 - Description: Text to speech with Google translate voice, or your own custom TTS webservice
-- Change: Fixed a bug with message Cost set to 0
+- Change: Added a customizable !pause command
 - Services: Twitch, Youtube
 - Overlays: None
 - Made By: @Patcha_it
-- Update Date: 2023/01/07
+- Update Date: 2023/01/15

 ## Changelog